mfnalex/ResourcePackMerger/README.md

-Allows you to merge two or more Minecraft resource packs into to.
+Allows you to merge two or more Minecraft resource packs into one.

 It doesn't only overwrite, but merge conflicting files.